Dart Charge Out of Time Witness Statement (TE7 and TE9)

 Commentary from Bailiff Advice

-We are receiving a significant number of enquiries from individuals whose applications have been rejected and where the fault is clearly because their Out of Time witness statement forms (TE7 and TE9) had been very poorly drafted.
-It is really important that motorists seek advice before completing these forms and even more so, in cases where there are multiple Dart charges.
+A Dart Charge Out of Time witness statement is a county court application and as such, it is really important that motorists seek advice before completing these forms and even more so, in cases where there are multiple Dart charges.

 If you require assistance with drafting the TE7 and TE9 forms, you can use this form to email a question to Bailiff Advice.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+Alternatively, you can contact us by telephone on 01643 841886.
+Further details are on our Contact page.